Chinese autonomous driving startup WeRide bags $200M in funding – TechCrunch

 WeRide did not disclose its valuation for this round, which is the first tranche of its Series B round, a company spokesperson told TechCrunch.

-The new funding will see WeRide joining hands with Yutong, a 57-year-old company, to make autonomous driving minibusses and city buses as well as work on R&D, vehicle platforms and mobility services together.
+The new funding will see WeRide joining hands with Yutong, a 57-year-old company, to make autonomous driving minibuses and city buses as well as work together on R&D, vehicle platforms and mobility services.
 The partners have already jointly developed a front-loaded driverless minibus for mass-production.
-The model, which comes without a steering wheel, accelerator or brakes, is designed for operating in urban open roads, said WeRide
+The model, which comes without a steering wheel, accelerator or brakes, is designed for operating in urban open roads, said WeRide.

 Alliance Ventures, the strategic venture capital arm of Renault-Nissan-Mitsubishi, became WeRide’s strategic investor in 2018 following the completion of the startup’s Series A round, which was partially funded by the Chinese facial recognition giant SenseTime.